rsyslog/rsyslog/source/configuration/modules/mmjsonparse.rst

 contain the message.
 Note that in this case, mmjsonparse will nonetheless return that the JSON parsing has failed.

-The "CEE cookie" is the character squence "@cee:" which must prepend the actual JSON.
+The "CEE cookie" is the character sequence "@cee:" which must prepend the actual JSON.
 Note that the JSON must be valid and MUST NOT be followed by any non-JSON message.
 If either of these conditions is not true, mmjsonparse will **not** parse the associated JSON.
 This is based on the